-- complete records of all meetings in a timely manner; - assist the Chair/Co-Chair(s) in the distribution of minutes to all School Council members, ensure minutes, once approved, are available to the parent/caregiver body: - responsible for upkeep of all School Council social media and communications to the parent/caregiver body (e.g., blog, social media, email, newsletters etc.); - may as a Joint Signing Officer; - observe the School Council's and/or the Board's Code of Conduct and these By-Laws.
+- complete records of all meetings in a timely manner; - assist the Chair/Co-Chair(s) in the distribution of minutes to all School Council members, ensure minutes, once approved, are available to the parent/caregiver body; - responsible for upkeep of all School Council social media and communications to the parent/caregiver body (e.g., blog, social media, email, newsletters etc.) The secretary may also get support from other reps to maintain its social media; - may act as a Joint Signing Officer; - observe the School Council's and/or the Board's Code of Conduct and these By-Laws.